 Question: Can I place the widget in between the content?

 Answer: Works very well inside the content and is fully responsive.
-Use a plugin like AdInserter to insert it anywhere inside the content or use your theme’s default option if any.
+WordPress users can use a plugin like AdInserter to insert it anywhere inside the content or use your theme’s default option if any.

 Question: Do I need to call the script again if I want to show the widget more than once?

 Answer: No, It is not necessary.
-You can call the script once and add the HTML tag any number of time.
+You can call the script once and add the div tag any number of times.
 There won’t be a problem even if you add the script twice.
 But is an extra load for the browser.

 Question: Why does the next – previous button clicks on one widget affect others?

-Answer: Since the same click event will be bind to the buttons on all the widgets, the content changes on all the widgets.
+Answer: Since the same click event is bind to the buttons on all the widgets, the content changes on all the widgets.

 If you have any queries or if you face any problem with the widget, feel free to comment below or contact us through the contact form.
-Leave your valuable feedback and comments about this plugin in the comment box below.
+Leave your valuable feedback and suggestions about this plugin in the comment box below.
 You can also request a new widget through the contact form.
-Hope it is helpful.
-If you find it useful and you started using this on your website or blog, please leave a comment below with your website address.
+I hope it is helpful.
+If you find it useful and you have started using this on your website or blog, please leave a comment below with your website address.
 This will be useful for us and others to see the widget in action.